w3c/wcag3/guidelines/groups/interactive-components/expected-behavior/control-location.md

 status: exploratory
 ---

-Interactive components are visually and :term[programmatically] located in conventional locations.
+:term[Interactive components] are visually and :term[programmatically] located in conventional locations.